-Yes, for a maximum of two years.
+Yes, with a fixed-term lease for up to two years.
 However, the reason must be weighty, for example, working or studying in another location.
-The owner must be notified of the transfer and its duration in writing.
+After obtaining permission to rent out the apartment, notify the owner in writing of the transfer and its duration one month in advance.
 Please note that handing over the apartment to another person does not release you from any of the obligations specified in the right-of-occupancy agreement.
 Handing over the apartment for short term accommodation for earning purposes (for example, on Airbnb), is not allowed.

 Yes, but it you must let the owner know and leave the safety lock open.
 You must also have an effective electricity contract for the apartment and home insurance, even if no one lives in the apartment.

-The house rules can be found on the resident website and app, as well as on the bulletin board of your own house.
+The house rules can be found in the Kotiavain resident app as well as on the notice board of your housing company.
 Keep in mind that your guests also need to follow the house rules.

 The notice of disturbance must always be given in writing to the property manager.
 You can report a disturbance electronically by filling out the fault report form.
 However, please remember that normal sounds of life are something we must all learn to live with.
 It is polite to inform your neighbours in advance of, for example, a party that may cause a disturbance by posting a note on the notice board.
 Please follow the house rules during the party, as well.